Ruediga/MunkOS/README.md

 # Building

-[TODO] finish list, script for cross compiler toolchain
+[TODO] finish list, script for cross compiler toolchain?

 You're going to have the least problems using Linux distro like Arch (WSL may work too) to build from source yourself.
 Building requires the following packages, which you can install with your distros package manager (pacman, apt, apk, ...):